epfl-si/external-noc/README.md

   1. Use [Let's encrypt certbot](https://certbot.eff.org/) to get a certificate for the Grafana's frontend.

+After that, the `docker-compose up` command might pop the stuff up for you.

 ## .env
 This file will be sourced by docker-compose and will serve environment variables in the container.
 While it would not be necessary to explicitly named the